 This course teaches students to design and produce an individual career action plan through self-assessment, career planning and academic work.
 Emphasis is placed on assisting students on identifying their individual marketable skills, venues on locating available job positions, writing resumes, correspondence, and interviewing skills.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours (15 hours for Dental Hygiene) of outside preparation for this class.